Rhode Island Licensing Overview for a Cosmetologist

 - Facial mask

-In the state of Rhode Island, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
+In Rhode Island, there are no continuing education requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.